JemimaSiddiqui/Homework_Assignment_Week1/README.md

 1. Navigation bar:

 The navigation bar contains three clickable menu options including: Search Engine Optimisation, Online Reputation and Social Media Marketing.
-Please note that since this is just the homepage, clicking the menu options will not redirect you to a new page.
+Please note that since this is just the homepage, clicking the menu options will not redirect you to a new page (unresponsive).

 ![Navigation Bar Image](./assets/images/navigation-bar.png)